DIY felt daffodil headband tutorial

 * The template sheet from the March Daffodil Wreath tutorial

-* Wool blend felt in Banana Cream and Hallows Eve
+* Wool or polyester felt in yellow and orange

 * Orange stranded embroidery thread